 The AT: Where Rain Is Your Consistent Companion

-Is Weight and Packability important to you?
+Are Weight and Packability vital to you?

-These two factors are massively important for thru-hikers as you want to be able to carry the least weight in gear possible.
+These two factors are crucial for thru-hikers as you want to carry the least weight in gear possible.

 What Will Your Activity Level Be?

-The last benefit to a synthetic will be that due to the insulation being artificial it can get wet from sweat and exertion while not losing heat allowing you to dry it later.
+The last benefit to a synthetic will be that due to the insulation being artificial, it can get wet from sweat and exertion while not losing heat, allowing you to dry it later.

-Sometimes that little bit of extra warmth is all you need to not feel that urge to quit and to get yourself through another day on the trail.
+Sometimes, that little bit of extra warmth is all you need not to feel that urge to quit and to get yourself through another day on the trail.

 Available Money For Gear

 The last big deal for many hikers will be the gear cost.
 A synthetic jacket is typically far less expensive than a high-quality down insulation option like 800-fill goose or duck down that you can get on the market today.